Tactical Breach Wizards: Plot

+Liv kills Zan's team but Banks conceals herself and resurrects the others.
+Connecting with local militia in Medil, they take back control of the capital and trick Liv's pyromancer into setting off a chain reaction that burns out the nation's mana reserves and connected underground veins, saving Medil from being perpetually fought over by foreign powers.
+Zan distracts Liv in the meantime, and as his teammates arrive, they are able to overcome Liv's defenses and kill her.
+The player can choose to leave her dead or revive her to stand trial.
+Multiple endings are possible for each character, describing their actions after the conclusion.

 Development

 Developer Tom Francis was previously a game journalist.
 The idea of making a turn-based tactical game came from issues he had with XCOM 2.
 Although one of his favorite games, Francis felt it had "big, serious problems" that could improved upon, such as reducing frustration by making the level design simpler.
 His issues became the design document for a new game.
 The concept of Call of Duty-style militarized wizards came from a joke among the writers at PC Gamer.
 Rainbow Six: Vegas 2 inspired the SWAT tactics, and Douglas Adams influenced the writing.

 The ability to test out tactics and see the results came from Francis' frustration with losing team members in XCOM for what seemed like arbitrary reasons.
 Francis discussed this with the developers of Into the Breach, which relies on its user interface to inform players how actions will play out.
 Francis initially thought it would be better to forgo using UI elements, but players did not like repeatedly testing tactics without UI feedback.

 One of the protagonists, Jen, was originally designed to be an ex-cop.
 The George Floyd protests in 2020 caused Francis to consider whether it was a good idea to have an ex-cop leading SWAT-style raids.
 He tried rewriting Jen's background to incorporate commentary on police violence, but feedback from friends convinced him it was a bad idea.
 The topic was too big to tackle in a character's background, and his efforts were tonally off from the dry, comedic take on everything else there.
 Instead, Francis made Jen a private investigator.

+Tactical Breach Wizards was first announced in 2017, with a trailer released in 2019.
+The game was playable in a closed beta test in 2020, which included 3 developer-created levels and a level editor for fan use.
+A demo was released in June 2024 on Steam, ahead of the game's release.

 Suspicious Developments released Tactical Breach Wizards for Windows on August 22, 2024.
 The special edition includes developer commentary, which itself can be used as weapon in-game and thrown at opponents.